Amelia-qian/pageDemo/_pages/about.md

 Educations
 ======
-2024.09 - present, Ph.D. candidate in School of Computer Science and Technology, Chang'an University , Xi'an.
+- 2024.09 - present, Ph.D. candidate in School of Computer Science and Technology, Chang'an University , Xi'an.
-2023.09 - 2024.06, M.E. in School of Computer Science and Technology, Chang'an University , Xi'an.
+- 2023.09 - 2024.06, M.E. in School of Computer Science and Technology, Chang'an University , Xi'an.
-2019-09 - 2023.06, B.E. in School of Computer Science and Technology, Chang'an University , Xi'an.
+- 2019-09 - 2023.06, B.E. in School of Computer Science and Technology, Chang'an University , Xi'an.

 Honors and Awards
 ======
-Received the National Scholarship once (ranked 1st in the major, 1/300) Received the National Encouragement Scholarship once Awarded the Academic Excellence Award twice (top 10% in the major for the academic year) Received the Campus Contribution Award three times (top 20% in the major for the academic year & outstanding student work) Awarded the Course Excellence Award six times (top 10% in the university-wide general courses) Received the China Merchants Highway Chang'an University Scholarship once Received the Gratitude to Modern Chinese Scientists Scholarship once
+-Received the National Scholarship once (ranked 1st in the major, 1/300) -Received the National Encouragement Scholarship once -Awarded the Academic Excellence Award twice (top 10% in the major for the academic year) -Received the Campus Contribution Award three times (top 20% in the major for the academic year & outstanding student work) -Awarded the Course Excellence Award six times (top 10% in the university-wide general courses) -Received the China Merchants Highway Chang'an University Scholarship once -Received the Gratitude to Modern Chinese Scientists Scholarship once

 Research Experience
 ------